How to Use Olive Oil for Weight LossReading time: 10 min

 Refined Olive Oil

-This is olive oil that has been treated using various processes to remove the taste, smell, and even color from the oil.
+This olive oil has been treated using various processes to remove the taste, smell, and even color from the oil.

-Refined olive oil is usually used in the commercial industry for packing tuna and vegetables.
+Refined olive oil is usually used commercially for packing tuna and vegetables.

-It makes a great olive oil for cooking or for those who aren’t a fan of its characteristic taste.
+It makes a great olive oil for cooking or for those who don’t like its characteristic taste.

 Olive Pomace Oil